Skip to main content

 If you’re building new (or reconstructing a home due to fire loss), be sure to ask your contractor about specific construction materials and practices that can mitigate damage and loss from wildfires.
 Fire-resistant construction materials include fibre-cement siding in place of vinyl or wood shake siding, asphalt shingles in place of wood shake roofs, and concrete patios in place of wood decks.

-You should also create a non-combustible zone up to 1.5 metres around your home.
-This means clearing that area of any materials that could easily ignite from a wildfire.
-FireSmart recommends reducing shrubs and evergreen trees within 10 metres of any buildings on your property, thinning and pruning trees within 10 to 30 metres of your home and ensuring powerlines are clear of tree limbs.
+For added protection, create a non-combustible zone up to 1.5 metres around your home, clearing that area of any materials that could easily ignite.
+FireSmart recommends reducing shrubs and evergreen trees within 10 metres of buildings, thinning and pruning trees within 10 to 30 metres of your home and ensuring powerlines are clear of tree limbs (your local utility provider can help with this).
+Spacing trees three metres apart will help reduce the risk of fire spreading from tree to tree.
+Also be sure to keep fire pits away from structures.
+If possible, cover the fire pit with a fine mesh wire.

 3. Follow a checklist to make your home more fire-resistant

 • Windows: Replace single-pane windows with tempered, thermal (dual-paned or multi-paned) windows, since the heat from an advancing wildfire can break single-pane windows.
-Metal screening can also reduce radiant exposure and protect against ember entry.
+Metal screening can also protect against ember entry.

 • Doors: All doors on your home and outbuildings — including entry doors and garage doors — should be fire-rated and have a proper seal.

-• Gutters and eaves: It’s a dreaded task, but very important to regularly clear gutters of buildup from leaves, branches and other debris.
+• Gutters and eaves: It’s a dreaded task, but very important to regularly clear gutters of buildup from leaves, branches, and other debris.
 These can easily be ignited by sparks or embers.
 If possible, use non-combustible gutters and downspouts (such as aluminum) and screen your gutters with metal mesh to avoid the accumulation of debris in the first place.
-For open eaves, use properly fitted soffits and fascia to reduce the risk of embers and direct heat reaching wooden rafters.

-• Vents: Even a small unprotected opening can cause major destruction.
-Vents create an opening for sparks and embers into your home.
+• Vents: Vents create an opening for sparks and embers into your home.
 To safeguard against this, install fire-rated vents to prevent their entry.
 Then enclose or screen over those vents and any other service openings to reduce the risk of drifting embers accumulating inside your home.

 • Chimney: While it’s nice to curl up in front of a cozy fireplace or wood stove, don’t forget where the sparks and embers can end up.
 To reduce the chance of your chimney sending ‘firestarter’ outside onto buildings and brush, add a spark arrestor to your chimney.

 • Decks and balconies: If you’re building a new deck or renovating one, choose non-combustible deck boards.
-Then be sure to sheath in the base of your deck with fire-resistant material to reduce the risk of sparks and embers igniting your home.
-Or, consider a concrete patio.
+Then be sure to wrap the base of your deck with fire-resistant material.
+Do not store propane or gas tanks, or firewood piles, under your deck.

 • Sheds and outbuildings: For any buildings that are within 10 metres of your home, make sure you follow the same checklist and precautions.
-This includes the sheds, garages, workshops, outhouses and cottage bunkies.
+This includes sheds, garages, workshops, outhouses, and cottage bunkies.

 Back to blog listing